February 5, 2020

 In addition, Superintendent Lacewell called on insurers to fulfill their obligations as good corporate citizens by assisting policyholders with helpful information regarding emergency aid, tips for damage prevention and resources for remediating damage.

-A copy of the insurance circular letter can be found here.
+- Read a copy of the insurance circular letter

-A copy of the guidance to banks can be found here.
+- Read a copy of the guidance to banks

-A copy of the CRA consideration for participation in NYFRB's Investment Connection Program can be found here.
+- Read a copy of the CRA consideration for participation in NYFRB's Investment Connection Program.

 Since this series of devastating earthquakes began several weeks ago, New York has stood shoulder to shoulder with Puerto Rico and has worked to support the Island's recovery any way it can.
 On January 14 and 15, Governor Cuomo led a delegation to Puerto Rico to survey damage and promote solidarity, and as a result of initial damage assessments, the Governor deployed engineers and utility experts from the New York Power Authority to address power outages caused by the earthquakes and work to stabilize the island's power system to help mitigate the repeated power outages.
 During this trip, the State provided hundreds of blankets, pillows and emergency kits to those affected.
 On February 2, Governor Cuomo deployed 26 bilingual mental health professionals and 25 state building inspectors to Puerto Rico to assist in the recovery efforts as the island continues to recoup from a string of devastating earthquakes, and Lieutenant Governor Kathy Hochul led a delegation to the Island to tour earthquake affected areas.